bham-carpentries/bham-introduction-to-webscraping/episodes/Manual-scraping.md

 First, let's focus our attention on the first webpage with the [list of MPs](https://members.parliament.uk/members/commons).
 We are interested in downloading the list of MP's names and their constituency.

 ![Screenshot of the UK House of Commons website](fig/ukparl.png){alt="Screenshot of UK MP list webpage}

-Two methods to use Web Scraper, either using the Wizard GUI or using selectors in the developer tools
+There are two ways of using Web Scraper, either using the Wizard GUI or using selectors in the developer tools.
+The wizard gives an easy to use interface but may be less flexible and doesn't provide the ability to customise that is possible using the developer tools.

 ## Using the Web Scraper wizard
-- Select Web Scraper icon - opens Wizard window:
+With the extension installed the Wizard window can be opened by selecting the *Web Scraper* icon on the browser toolbar:

 ![Web Scraper Wizard](fig/web-scraper-gui.png){alt="Screenshot of Web Scraper wizard dialog"}

 The wizard allows you to select any links to navigate to other pages.
 In our example we don't need to do this so we will select *Skip*
-- In the Page Navigation Type tab, select whether to make selections from the listing page or whether to open links
+In the *Page Navigation Type* tab, select whether to make selections from the listing page or whether to open links
 - We will use the *Listing page* option
 - image?
-   - Select Continue - this will auto-generate selectors and give a preview of the data The image below shows an example of the data which is automatically extracted from this web page without any selection:
+- Select Continue - this will auto-generate selectors and give a preview of the data

+The image below shows an example of the data which is automatically extracted from this web page without any selection:
 ![Automatically scraped MP data](fig/scraper-mp-data.png){alt="Screenshot of automatically scraped MP data"}

 Note that this has only gathered the names of MPs for one page, collecting about 20 entries out of a total of 650.
-The next section *Pagination & Scroll*
+The next section *Pagination & Scroll* allows multiple pages to be selected for scraping:
-- Choose *Select Next Page button* and then select the means of selecting more pages.
+- Choose *Select Next Page button*
+- Select the appropriate means of selecting more pages.
 This could be either a set of numbered pages or a 'next page' button.
-Several buttons can be selected if needed and the green *Done selecting* button should be clicked on completion
+Several buttons can be selected if needed.
+- On completion click the green *Done selecting* button.

 ![Pagination & Scroll selection](fig/scraper-pagination.png){alt="Screenshot of pagination selection"}

 On selection of the *Finish* button the dialog will show that scraper configuration is ready and the *Scrape the page* button can be selected.

 Now data has been scraped for all 650 MPs from all pages:

 ![Data scraped from multiple pages](fig/scraper-all-mp-data.png){alt="Screenshot showing data from multiple pages"}

 The data scraped can now be downloaded as either a .xlsx or .csv file.

 ## Using Web Scraper with browser developer console